khulnasoft-lab/design.khulnasoft.com/contents/content/punctuation.md

       <td>Period</td>
       <td><strong>.</strong></td>
       <td></td>
-      <td>Use in lists or modals with full and multiple sentences, and any sentence followed by a link or inline code.<br /><br />Place inside quotation marks unless you’re telling the reader what to enter and it’s ambiguous whether to include the period.</td>
+      <td>Use in lists or modals with full and multiple sentences, and any sentence followed by a link or inline code.<br /><br />Place inside quotation marks, unless you’re telling the reader what to enter and it’s ambiguous whether to include the period.</td>
     </tr>
     <tr>
       <td>Comma</td>